Furniture Restoration & Repair

 Always ensure you have protective gear such as rubber gloves and protective eyewear, long-sleeved clothing or overalls are also advisable as this will protect your skin from any potential harm.

 Some old paints may contain lead.
-This will require a professional ventilator, and it’s probably better to send it to a professional company for stripping.
+This will require a ventilator, and it’s probably better to send it to a professional furniture restoration company for stripping.

-Occasionally a good clean is all you need to restore old furniture.
-Try an oil-based commercial wood cleaner to cut through the dirt and wax build up on the surface.
-If this doesn’t completely restore the lustrous finish, try a solution of warm water and liquid detergent.
+Occasionally a good clean is all you need when restoring furniture.
+Try an oil-based commercial wood cleaner to cut through the dirt and wax build-up on the surface.
+If this doesn’t completely restore the lustrous finish, try a solution of warm water and a liquid detergent.
 Use a clean cloth and make sure you don’t get the wood too wet.
 Always ensure you rinse and thoroughly dry the furniture with a soft cloth to avoid any watermarks or damage.
 Avoid microfibre cloths as they can cause scratches.

 What to Do if There is Damage